-And I remember there was one clipping of my 24 25 -- he was an uncle -- Bob Guerin -- and he had been

-1 appointed to some board, and it was just a small article in 2 The Sun and I remember I stared at that for so long 3 wondering who this guy was, you know, like how am I related 4 to him.
-And now as I look back he's the cultural leader 5 who chose my name for me.
-He became someone very important 6 in my life.
-And as a child all I had was this little clip 7 that I would look at wondering who is this guy.
+And I remember there was one clipping of my -- he was an uncle -- Bob Guerin -- and he had been appointed to some board, and it was just a small article in wondering who this guy was, you know, like how am I related to him.
+And now as I look back he's the cultural leader who chose my name for me.
+He became someone very important in my life.
+And as a child all I had was this little clip that I would look at wondering who is this guy.